 Minor Requirements

-The environmental sustainability minor requires eighteen to twenty-one credits.
+The environmental sustainability minor requires 22-25 credits.

 Recent awards include the Peggy Ellis Gill Scholarship for an outstanding physical science undergraduate and the Elsa von Muller Leidecker Scholarship for excellence in academics, service, and research.